wJDKnight/CITL/README.md

 CITL is running in [R](https://www.r-project.org/), a free software environment for statistical computing.
 R support a wide variety of UNIX platforms, Windows and MacOS, which means that CITL could run on many platforms.
 The instruction of installing R is at [here](https://cran.r-project.org/doc/manuals/r-release/R-admin.html).

 Here is the command-line tool of CITL.
 It can easily cooperate with other programming environments.
 If you are only using R, the R package version of CITL is more convenient to invoke， which is at https://github.com/wJDKnight/CITL-Rpackage.
+Both the command-line tool and R package can run indenpendently.

 The instructions about how to prapare data and how to adopt CITL on the data are also included here.
 Before using CITL, annotations of unspliced/spliced reads could be obtained using [velocyto CLI](http://velocyto.org/velocyto.py/tutorial/cli.html) or [kallisto](https://linnarssonlab.org/loompy/kallisto/index.html) first.